thumbliner/thumbliner/small-talk.md

 Let’s be outraged by `insert headline`.
 Let’s empathize and stay attuned.<br>

-You would not say so if you were a pure `insert tribe`.
-Woah—you made me think this through.<br>

-Remember what happened in `insert millennia` B.C.?
+Do you remember what happened in `insert millennia` B.C.?
 I can’t.<br>

 You should read more.
 This is The Truth.